pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

         :return bytes: Returns the tag value as bytes.
         :raises: :class:`~cryptography.exceptions.NotYetFinalized` if called
             before the context is finalized.

+.. class:: CipherAlgorithm

+    A named symmetric encryption algorithm.

+    .. attribute:: name

+        :type: str

+        The standard name for the mode, for example, "AES", "Camellia", or "Blowfish".

+    .. attribute:: key_size

+        :type: int

+        The number of bits in the key being used.

+.. class:: BlockCipherAlgorithm

+    A block cipher algorithm.

+    .. attribute:: block_size

+        :type: int

+        The number of bits in a block.

+Interfaces used by the symmetric cipher modes described in :ref:`Symmetric Encryption Modes <symmetric-encryption-modes>`.

+.. currentmodule:: cryptography.hazmat.primitives.ciphers.modes

+.. class:: Mode

+    A named cipher mode.

+    .. attribute:: name

+        :type: str

+        This should be the standard shorthand name for the mode, for example Cipher-Block Chaining mode is "CBC".

+        The name may be used by a backend to influence the operation of a cipher in conjunction with the algorithm's name.

+    .. method:: validate_for_algorithm(algorithm)

+        :param CipherAlgorithm algorithm:

+        Checks that the combination of this mode with the provided algorithm meets any necessary invariants.
+This should raise an exception if they are not met.

+        For example, the
+        :class:`~cryptography.hazmat.primitives.ciphers.modes.CBC` mode uses
+        this method to check that the provided initialization vector's length matches the block size of the algorithm.

+.. class:: ModeWithInitializationVector

+    A cipher mode with an initialization vector.

+    .. attribute:: initialization_vector

+        :type: bytes

+        Exact requirements of the initialization are described by the documentation of individual modes.

+.. class:: ModeWithNonce

+    A cipher mode with a nonce.

+    .. attribute:: nonce

+        :type: bytes

+        Exact requirements of the nonce are described by the documentation of individual modes.

 .. _`described by Colin Percival`: http://www.daemonology.net/blog/2009-06-11-cryptographic-right-answers.html